toxicantidote/TheFatController/README.md

 Videos: [Factorio Mod Spotlight - The Fat Controller 0.0.11](https://youtu.be/zyecAmcbxtM)

 #Changelog

+2.0.3

+ - increased size of the alarm icons
+ - potential fix for an error when leaving a train

 2.0.2

  - disabled the ability to follow a train when inside a vehicle, investigating if it's a Factorio bug or not